Status: affected by circulating vaccine-derived poliovirus 2 (cVDPV2)

 International Health Regulations

-Mali is classified by the International Health Regulations (IHR) as a state infected with cVDPV2, with potential risk of international spread.
-It is therefore subject to temporary recommendations as of June 2020.
+Mali is classified by the International Health Regulations (IHR) as a state no longer infected by cVDPV, but which remains vulnerable to re-infection.
+It is therefore subject to Temporary Recommendations issued by the International Health Regulations Emergency Committee on Polio Eradication (issued as of 1 November 2022).

 WHO’s International Travel and Health recommends that all travellers to polio-affected areas be fully vaccinated against polio.
 Residents (and visitors for more than 4 weeks) from infected areas should receive an additional dose of OPV or inactivated polio vaccine (IPV) within 4 weeks to 12 months of travel.